 The recent establishment of 33 Luban workshops across 29 countries, aimed at vocational training, further exemplifies China's commitment to strengthening ties with the Global South.
 These workshops have trained over 22,000 individuals and produced more than 10,000 graduates, enhancing skills across various sectors.
 The Ethiopian Luban Workshop, for instance, has become a recognized center for high-quality skills training in Africa, with an enrollment of 300 students in Addis Ababa.
 This initiative aligns with China's broader strategy to promote economic development and improve its diplomatic image in the region, as emphasized by officials like Zhao Zhiqun, who noted the critical role of vocational education in economic growth.

 Moreover, the China-Namibia partnership is set to enhance renewable energy and digital connectivity, showcasing China's focus on sustainable development.
-The African Continental Free Trade Area is expected to further improve trade ties with Chinese investors, promoting a globalization model based on fair participation.
+At the Forum on China-Africa Cooperation (FOCAC) summit in September 2024, President Xi Jinping announced a substantial financial support package of 360 billion yuan (approximately $49.5 billion) for Africa, further solidifying economic ties.
+The African Continental Free Trade Area is expected to improve trade relations with Chinese investors, promoting a globalization model based on fair participation.
 Political leaders from various African nations have expressed confidence in China's reform measures, believing they will yield significant benefits for the continent.
 Lu Kang, vice-minister of the International Department of the CPC Central Committee, highlighted China's eagerness to share governance experiences with African nations, while Obert Mpofu, secretary-general of Zimbabwe's ruling ZANU PF party, praised China's rapid development through its reform policies.

 As China continues to lift over 850 million people out of poverty, its modernization efforts may provide valuable lessons for African countries striving for similar outcomes.
 The transformative potential of China's reform agenda, discussed during the recent seminar on China Modernization and African Development in Anhui, suggests that increased opportunities for regional trade and collaboration could lead to improved economic stability and development across Africa.
 With a GDP of Yuan 4.7 trillion and a population of 63 million in Anhui, China's economic success serves as a model for African nations looking to enhance their own development strategies.